frequency-chain/frequency/designdocs/delegation.md

 # Delegations
-This document describes the permissioned delegation of actions, largely, but not limited to, account creation and announcing messages by the owner of an `MsaId` on chain on behalf of the owner of another `MsaId`.
+This document describes the permissioned delegation of actions, largely, but not limited to, account creation and announcing messages by the owner of an MSA id` on chain on behalf of the owner of another MSA id`.

 ## Table of Contents
 * [Context and Scope](#context-and-scope)